Social worker support for families and carers

 Living with serious illness can affect every aspect of peoples’ lives.
 These stresses and strains can become difficult to cope with and talking to a social worker, either alone or with other family members can help with this.
 Discussing all the available options can also help with any decisions that need to be made.

 The following questions often worry hospice patients and families:

 - What happens if I cannot cope at home?

 - If I come into the hospice, who will look after me when I leave?

 - How will we cope financially?

-As well as the emotional and psychological needs of the individual we can assist with arranging practical support for the patient and their carer.
+As well as giving emotional and psychological support, we give practical support for the patient and their carer.

 Jane, Social Worker

 The Social Worker can and does advocate for the patient and the extended family network.
 Social Workers can liaise with:

 - Local Authority Social Services and Community Health Services regarding help at home or alternative care settings, for example nursing homes